 After funding was confirmed at the beginning of 2019, work began to appoint a design team which would lead the development of designs for each element of the Connecting Pomeroy project.

-Early 2020 will then see planning applications being made, and subject to approvals, actual construction work should then begin by early summer, and continue in phases until completion in summer 2022.
+August and September 2020 will see planning applications being made, and subject to approvals, actual construction work should begin by Spring 2021.

 Like to know more?